aminag03/tic-tac-toe/README.md

-# TicTacToe Game
+# Tic Tac Toe Game

-This is a basic TicTacToe game built with .NET Windows Forms using C# and Visual Studio.
+This is a basic Tic Tac Toe game built with .NET Windows Forms using C# and Visual Studio.
 Two players can play the game, taking turns as X and O.